roytang/blog/content/replies/2014/02/cf5wjrt/index.md

 - magicTCG
 ---

-As someone with sweaty hands especially over a long tournament, I appreciate any effort to reduce the amount of shuffling that needs to be done\n\nIt's one of the reasons I mostly play on MTGO these days...
+As someone with sweaty hands especially over a long tournament, I appreciate any effort to reduce the amount of shuffling that needs to be done

+It's one of the reasons I mostly play on MTGO these days...